mmikowski/mmikowski.github.io/_posts/2016-02-10-why-jquery.md

 Vanilla vs. jQuery
 ==================
-I have have had the pleasure of writing multiple commercial code bases both with and without jQuery and can give you the inside scoop.
+I have had the pleasure of writing multiple commercial code bases both with and without jQuery and can give you the inside scoop.
 The first Vanilla JS SPA I wrote was the AMD comparison shopping site which went live in 2007.
 Although jQuery 1.0 had been released in August 2006, it was still far from a popular or even stable library.
 And I didn't even know it existed until after I finished the project.
 The site was replaced by a much slower but much-more-SEO-friendly site in 2010.
-Today, the SEO issue is minimal, but it was big limitation with SPAs back at that time.
+Today, the SEO issue is minimal, but it was a big limitation with SPAs back at that time.

 My second commercial Vanilla JS product was the Qualaroo universal client, released world-wide in 2014.
 The last I knew it was servicing 100m users per day.